cscart/docs/en/user_guide/manage_products/products/index.rst

 Export Products to eBay
 -----------------------

-To export some products to eBay, select them by clicking on them, click the gear button in the upper right part of the page, and choose **Export/Revise products on eBay**.
+To export some products to eBay, select them by clicking on them, click the **More** button in the upper right part of the page, and choose **Export/Revise products on eBay**.

 .. note::